yangwu1227/leetcode-ds-algo/hashing/other_patterns/complexities.md

 We iterate through the input array of strings of size $n$ once:

-- Sorting each string takes `O(k + k log k)` time, where `k` is the length of the string.
+- Sorting each string takes $O(m + m \log m)$ time, where $m$ is the average length of a string.
-  - In Python3, `sorted` returns a list of characters, so we need to join them back to a string, which takes `O(k)` time.
+  - In Python, `sorted` returns a list of characters, so we need to join them back to a string, which takes $O(m)$ time.
-  - In C++, `sort` sorts the string in-place, so we need to copy the string first.
+  - In C++, `std::sort` sorts the string in-place, so we need to copy the string first, which again takes $O(m)$ time.

-- We look up the sorted string in the hash map, which is `O(1)` time.
-If the key does not exist, it will be initialized with an empty list or vector.
-If it exists, we append or push back the original string to the list or vector in `O(1)` time amortized (reallocation may occur).
+- We look up the sorted string in the hash map, which is $O(1)$ time.
+If the key does not exist, the value will be initialized with an empty list or vector.
+If the key exists, we append or push back the original string to the list or vector in $O(1)$ time amortized (since reallocation may occur).

 - Finally, we convert the hash map values to a list of lists or vector of vectors.
-In the worst case, in which there are no matching anagrams, there will be `n` groups, each containing one string.
-This takes `O(n)` time.
+In the worst case, in which there are no matching anagrams, there will be $n$ groups, each containing one string.
+This takes $O(n)$ time.

-Therefore, the overall time complexity, ignoring the lower order terms $k$ and $n$, is:
+Therefore, the overall time complexity, ignoring the lower order terms $m$ and $n$, is:

 $$
 \begin{align*}
-O(n \cdot (k + k \log k) + n) = O(n \cdot k \log k)
+O(n \cdot (m + m \log m) + n) = O(n \cdot m \log m)
 \end{align*}
 $$